itsjeremyhsieh/Pegatron_Interview_Projects/A2/README.md

 ### Structure
 - `A2/data_loader.py` – loads and preprocesses MMMU (image_1, options, label)
-- `A2/model_interface.py` – OpenAI client; formats prompt and image
+- `A2/model_interface.py` – OpenAI client, formats prompt and image
 - `A2/evaluator.py` – runs the loop, normalizes model output to a letter
 - `A2/run_benchmark.py` – CLI entry point